-10,000,000 shares.
+12,000,000 shares.

-We have granted the underwriters an option to purchase up to 1,500,000 additional shares of common stock from us.
+We have granted the underwriters an option to purchase up to 1,800,000 additional shares of common stock from us.
 The underwriters can exercise this option at any time within 30 days from the date of this prospectus.

-28,814,575 shares (or 30,314,575 shares if the underwriters exercise in full their option to purchase additional shares).
+30,819,318 shares (or 32,619,318 shares if the underwriters exercise in full their option to purchase additional shares).

-We estimate that the net proceeds from this offering will be approximately \$145.5 million, or \$167.8 million if the underwriters exercise in full their option to purchase additional shares of common stock, assuming an initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from this offering will be approximately \$186.4 million, or \$214.9 million if the underwriters exercise in full their option to purchase additional shares of common stock based upon the initial public offering price of \$17.00 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.